wuyu2015/BinaryStoreSwift/README.md

 # BinaryStore

-`BinaryStore` is a Swift Package designed for creating custom binary data files, focusing on storage efficiency.
-It allows developers to flexibly construct and manipulate binary file formats.
-In addition to the standard 8-bit, 16-bit, 32-bit, and 64-bit integer types, BinaryStore also supports non-standard integer lengths such as 24-bit, 40-bit, 48-bit, and 56-bit for more efficient storage.
+`BinaryStore` is a Swift Package designed for creating custom binary data structures.
+It provides developers with a flexible toolkit for building and manipulating binary file formats, with a strong focus on minimizing storage space.

+When analyzing third-party binary data files, you may notice large sections of unused zero bytes.
+This is often caused by fixed-width integers (`FixedWidthInteger`), leading to significant space waste.
+To address this, `BinaryStore` supports not only standard 8-bit, 16-bit, 32-bit, and 64-bit integers but also non-standard 24-bit, 40-bit, 48-bit, and 56-bit integers.
+By leveraging these, you can significantly reduce unnecessary zero bytes and optimize data size.

+For applications where minimizing network data size is critical, consider using custom binary data instead of JSON strings.
+Besides compression algorithms, eliminating redundant data bits is also an important optimization strategy.

+Additionally, `BinaryStore` maintains O(1) read/write efficiency, performing on par with native array operations.
 ## Getting Started

 ### Initializing `BinaryStore.box`